typemill/typemill/content/2_for-writers/05-mardown.md

 ### Code (inline)

-To create a inline code, just use the ` sign like this:
+To create inline code, just use the ` sign like this:

 ````
 Inline code `<?php echo 'hello world!'; ?>` within a sentence.